 We collect and process personal data about you when you interact with us and our websites and social media pages, when you make an identifiable doping report, when you purchase any products or training from us, where you visit our premises, when we carry out market research and when you deal with us as a supplier or an employee of a supplier or stakeholder.
 This will typically be provided directly by you, and may include information you provide in a form or an email, or any registration.
 The details being provided by you will be made clear in any forms you complete or will usually be chosen directly by you in volunteering information in communications or content you provide us.

 What information do we generate or receive from third parties?

 We may generate or collect information about you ourselves.
 In an online context, much of this is set out in our Cookies Policy.
 More detail on this is set out below.
 In an offline context, we may particularly collect information about you through maintaining records of identifiable anti-doping reports and an intelligence database, or by keeping access records of our sites.

 Sometimes, we receive information about you from third parties.
 For example, if you use a "like" or a "share" button for a feature on our sites or apps, then the third party will share information with us.
-We sometimes will receive relevant information from third party sales sites we partner with, such as the Coachwise Hub, to help us manage your purchases.
+We sometimes will receive relevant information from third party sales sites we partner with, to help us manage your purchases.

 How do we use this information, and what is the legal basis for this use?

 We process this personal data for the following purposes:

 To fulfil a contract with you, or take steps linked to such a contract: this is relevant where you make a purchase of our content, download our app or where you are a supplier of UKAD.
 This includes:

 - providing any services we may have agreed to offer you.
 To this extent this might involve processing sensitive data, we do this with your explicit consent.
 We do not make any further use of this information for our own purposes.